-Span tables for timber floor joists
+Surveyors’ span tables for floor joists

 Surveyors and structural engineers use data from tables below to help calculate the size of timbers necessary to give adequate support to timber floors.